Dbz/kube-aliases/README.md

            # custom resources
-kgpns      # Get just pod names in a namespace kpfind     # Search through pods with regular expressions krd        # restart a deployment kstatus    # search across namespaces to find pods statuses
+kgpns      # Get just pod names in a namespace kpfind     # Search through pods with regular expressions kdfind     # Search through deployments with regular expressions krd        # restart a deployment kstatus    # search across namespaces to find pods statuses
 ```
+There is more, but can be found in `bin/`.

 For a more detailed list of aliases, view the [docs](https://github.com/Dbz/kube-aliases/blob/master/docs/usage).